ComparativeGenomicsToolkit/hal/README.md

      halSummarizeMutations mammals.maf --maxNFraction 0

 will prevent rearrangements with missing data as being identified as such.
 More generally, if an insertion of length 50 contains c N-characters, it will be labeled as missing data (rather than an insertion) if c/N > `maxNFraction`.

+#### Levels of Detail

+Some applications such as genome browsers my need to quickly access high-level information about the alignment without scanning every segment.
+We provide tools to resample a HAL graph to compute a coarser-grained levels of detail to speed up subsequent analysis at different scales.
+To generate an output hal file based on a sampling of every `100` bases:

+     halLodExtract mammals.hal mammals_100.hal 100

+To generate a series of levels of details, such that each level of detail is 5x coarser than the previous, and that there are at most (approx.) 100 segments at the lowest level, use the following script:

+     halLodInterpolate.py mammals.hal lod_summary.txt --scale 5 --maxBlock 100

+Note that both tools have a `--keepSequences` option to specify whether or not the DNA sequences are stored in the output files.

 ### Analysis